The UPLiFT Lab is a diverse team of researchers interested in suicide behaviors, trauma-related psychopathology, and emotion regulation.

 Dayna Freeman is a Research Assistant I in the Department of Psychiatry.
 She received her B.S. in Psychology with a Concentration in Clinical Psychology from Boston College in 2023.
 As an undergraduate, she researched hippocampal changes in memory processing in older adults and worked as a clinical social work intern at the Brookline Senior Center.

 Dayna’s research interests include understanding the relationship between emotional regulation and compulsive behaviors, specifically disordered eating behaviors and substance use, in anxiety and mood-related disorders.
 She plans to pursue a PhD. or PsyD. in Clinical Psychology.
+In her free time, Dayna enjoys listening to The Weeknd, hiking, and watching movies from the early 2000s.
 A fun fact about Dayna is that as an undergraduate she worked in a lab that studied African Grey Parrots, a species that can talk, where she helped train them to identify objects and count!

 David Klemanski, Psy.D., M.PH. - Yale School of Medicine, Department of Psychiatry, Assistant Professor

-Anthony Fortuna, M.A. - Yale School of Medicine, Department of Psychiatry, Predoctoral Clinical Fellow - Adult DBT Services
+Anthony Fortuna, PhD. - Yale School of Medicine, Department of Psychiatry, Predoctoral Clinical Fellow - Adult DBT Services

 Katie Darvin, B.A. - Long Island University, Post, Clinical Psychology Doctoral Program Student